sara-boug/Bicycle-Crowd-Evaluation/README.md

 The name of the two files should be __references.json__ and __anonymized_project.json__.
 If you choose to use a different filename, it could be modified in **[poject_dir]/src/config.py**

-The code has been developed using Python3 on an ubuntu operating systems
+The code has been developed using Python3 on an Ubuntu operating system

 --------------------------------
 Initially, run the following command: